yilinggk/burrito/README.md

 - To-do list app
 - Reminders app (sends me emails to remind me!)
 - Yiling's cookbook
+  - All recipes that Yiling likes
+  - Option to randomly choose a recipe for meal prep that week
 - Yiling's sketchbook
 - User log in/out so they can use the apps I created